advancedtelematic/ota-cli/README.md

 ### Using cargo

 The easiest way to install Cargo is by following the instructions at [rustup.rs](https://rustup.rs).
-Afterwards you can build the CLI with `make cli`, which will place a binary named `campaign` in this project's root directory.
+Afterwards you can build the CLI with `make cli`, which will place a binary named `ota` in this project's root directory.

 ### Using docker